wp-plugins/jonradio-private-site/readme.txt

 * Supports WordPress Networks ("Multisite"), with Network-wide Settings planned for a future version
 * Visible Exclusions settings allow the entry of a list of URLs that will always be visible, and never be hidden by the plugin;  a separate Setting is provided for hiding or revealing Site Home without the need to enter its URL
+* A URL Prefix option in Visible Exclusions, matches, and makes visible, all URLs that begin with the one or more partial URLs entered
 * Supports Custom Login and Registration pages at URLs different than the standard WordPress Login and Registration URLs
 * Landing Location settings determine what the User sees after successfully logging in
 * User Self-Registration settings (varies between Network and Non-Network WordPress) are presented on the plugin's Settings page for easy access